MOOZY

 Results

-Macro-average radar comparison across slide encoders on eight held-out tasks.
+MLP-probe weighted F1 radar comparison across slide encoders

-Frozen-feature MLP probe on eight held-out tasks.
+Frozen-feature MLP probe on sixteen held-out tasks.
 Bold = best, underline = second best.
 Mean ± std over 5 folds.

 Task Metric CHIEF GigaPath PRISM Madeleine TITAN MOOZY